How to Meet with Financial Aid While Social Distancing

 The Office of Financial Aid provides financial assistance to students at the University of Michigan-Flint.
 This financial assistance includes grants, loans, scholarships, employment opportunities through work-study and more.

 Looking for more information on financial assistance?
-Following the links on the left will guide you through every step of the financial aid process.
+We will guide you through every step of the financial aid process.
 You will also find documents, tools, and links to outside resources that will give you a better understanding of your financial aid.

-Please note that 100% of the student bill for the winter semester (tuition, fees, and housing) is due on or before December 15, 2018.
+Please note that 100% of the student bill for the spring semester (tuition, fees, and housing) is due on or before April 15, 2020.
 Be sure to check your financial aid requirements on the Student Information System (SIS) for any outstanding requirements.
 NOTE: Allow time prior to due dates for financial aid processing.
 Aid will not pay or reflect as pending immediately upon acceptance.

 PROTECT YOUR PERSONAL INFORMATION